Cardinal Vaughan Memorial School

 Learning theories require us to look at our behaviour and question how we learnt it; including how we develop phobias, learn to associate things with people and how we respond to praise and punishment.
 Learning theories are interested in how we learn through the actions of others, for example learning through imitation of our role models.
 Learning theorists then apply this knowledge to treating phobias and shaping behaviour.

-A-Level Psychology - Upper Sixth: Applications of Psychology and Psychological Skills
+Upper Sixth - Applications of Psychology and Psychological Skills

-In the first part of your second year, you will study clinical psychology, which looks at mental health and mental disorders; and health psychology, which looks at psychological and behavioural processes in health, illness, and healthcare.
+In the first part, you will study two more Topic Areas, both of which are applications of psychology.
+You will study clinical psychology, which looks at mental health and mental disorders; and health psychology, which looks at psychological and behavioural processes in health, illness, and healthcare.

-Each application uses the same structure as in Lower Sixth:
+Each application uses the same structure as in Year One:

 • Content-Theories and research